Are Multilingual LLMs Culturally-Diverse Reasoners? An Investigation into Multicultural Proverbs and Sayings: Results and Discussion

 \subsection{Culture Gaps in mLLMs - A Case Study}

 \textit{--- When in Rome, do as the Romans do.}

-An ideal mLLM should perform on texts from all languages and translations in any directions equally well.
-However, in our experiments, the performance on English data is still stronger than other languages for most of the models we studied.
+An ideal mLLM should perform on texts from all languages and translations in all directions equally well.
+However, in our experiments, the performance on English data is still stronger than in other languages for most of the models we studied.
 Recently, several works have shown that good performance can be achieved by translating non-English text data in languages into English~\cite[inter alia]{conneau2019cross,yang-etal-2019-paws}.
-Here we demonstrate that when a task relies on cultural context, there are two distinct performance gaps in order to achieve true multilingual ability: one is the language gap (due to mistakes by the translation system, may be fixed by a perfect translation system), another is the culture gap.
-To demonstrate this, we use English and Chinese as the focus of a case study.
+Here, we demonstrate that when a task relies on cultural context, there are two distinct performance gaps to achieving true multilingual ability: one is the language gap (due to mistakes by the translation system, which may be fixed by a perfect translation system), and the other is the culture gap.\footnote{This can relate to cross-cultural pragmatic failure.} To demonstrate this, we use English and Chinese as the focus of a case study.

-\begin{CJK*}{UTF8}{gbsn} \paragraph{Machine Translation (MT).} We translate Chinese data to English using Google translate (Zh-En).
-By closely examining the translated data, current translation systems do not handle cultural context (i.e. proverbs) well, such as incomplete translations or wrong translations.
-For example, a polysemous phrase 大三 was translated to \gl{junior} (third year university student), but in a specific proverbial context, it means someone is \gl{three years older}. \end{CJK*}

-\paragraph{Human-Adapted Translation (HT).} Next, we perform several adaptations to the machine translated context: 1) manually fix the literal translation of the proverb if there are any mistakes, fix the grammatical mistakes in the contexts and answers; 2) a light adaptation of the translated data inspired by~\citet{majewska-etal-2023-cross}, by replacing the names and locations in the dataset to align with the culture (e.g. XiaoMing to Michael etc.) in case models are confused about whether an entity is a person or a place.
-This is our best effort-adaptation to remove the language gap.